iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Good workout, however it doesn't tell me when my cool down walk is finished or save my progress at the end of each run<br> :date: __2021-02-22 15:02:22__

+> Good exercise program, got me up and running.
+App constantly crashes recently, not sure if there's compatibility issues with Strava but it hasn't worked properly for the last couple of months<br> :date: __2021-02-20 21:34:54__

+> Really helped me go from not being able to run at all to going over 7k by week 8.
+I'm not ever going to be a runner but I feel fitter.
+It was really annoying that you couldn't always select the presenter you wanted.
+Also if the phone rang then the app stopped working, and I didn't realise so had to start again!<br> :date: __2021-02-20 18:01:28__

+> Sometimes difficult to hear trainer over music.
+Regularly have to change trainer due to issues<br> :date: __2021-02-19 21:19:59__

+> V V easy to use.
+Running time is irrelevant, as distance covered depends upon pace....?
+But its perfect for motivation!
+Recommend it, yep!<br> :date: __2021-02-16 22:16:29__

+> Great app when it works.
+I frequently have to reboot the app multiple times before the audio etc actually comes through.<br> :date: __2021-02-16 19:10:45__

 > Somehow, I managed to have 4 copies going at the same time, out of sync.
 There was no way to stop them.
 It shouldn't be possible to start it while a copy is running.<br> :date: __2021-02-11 13:00:41__

 > They need to bring it to wearables/iwatch<br> :date: __2021-02-11 10:48:34__